A clear look at Mortgage & Real Estate data accuracy in Model Match

 License and contact information in Model Match is updated independently from transaction activity.

 Loan officer license data is updated whenever sponsorship or registration changes are recorded.
 These updates do not require a mortgage transaction to occur.
-If a loan officer changes employers, updates their registration, or modifies licensing details, those changes are reflected when they become available.
+If a loan officer changes employers, updates their registration, or modifies licensing details, those changes are reflected when they become available - typically every 30 days.

 Contact information is refreshed on a regular basis, typically monthly, or sooner when updated information becomes available.

 🧠 Because licensing and contact updates are not tied to transaction volume, you may see changes to a profile even during periods with no recent loan activity.
-This helps ensure profiles stay current and accurately reflect a professional’s status, regardless of production timing.
+This helps ensure profiles stay current and accurately reflect an originator or real estate agent's status, regardless of production timing.

 How we ensure accuracy